 How to succeed in business

-The new year is a great time for you to step back and take a fresh look at your business.
-Achieving success is a matter of looking strategically at what has and hasn’t worked, so that you can plan for the future.
+Achieving success is a matter of looking strategically at what has and hasn’t worked, so you can plan for the future.

 Ask yourself what success means to you

-This may seems like an obvious question.
+This may seem like an obvious question.
 But if you ask five different small business owners to define success, you will get five different answers.

 People start their businesses for different reasons and everyone has different motivations.
 To achieve success, the first thing you need to do is define it and understand how to measure it.